ssonkiya/ssonkiya.github.io/_posts/2017-11-27-On-High-Performance-R.md

 I've also gotten to know many other people in the R community through RLadies, conferences, and twitter, some of whom offered help as well.
 But even if you're new to R and don't know anyone, there are people who will jump in and help you too.
 RStudio recently launched a new [community website](https://community.rstudio.com/) where you can ask quesitons ranging from a specific issue that you need to debug to [why you should use RMarkdown](https://community.rstudio.com/t/convince-me-to-start-using-r-markdown/1636).
 There's also a [slack community](https://medium.com/@kierisi/join-the-r-for-data-science-online-learning-community-842527222ab3), organized by [Jesse Maegan](https://twitter.com/kierisi), that brings people wanting to learn R together with mentors to work through Garrett Grolemund and Hadley Wickham's [R for Data Science](http://r4ds.had.co.nz/) book.
 Jesse has been writing a great series of blog posts reflecting on some [lessons from each week](https://medium.com/@kierisi/latest), and she'll also be doing another round.

 Part of why I wrote this post is I believe those who are privileged--whether by having a data science job, getting to go to conferences, or having a formal education in programming or statistics--should try to share that through public work.
+I hope some of the lessons learned can help others optimize their code performance when needed.
+The first three are helpful for any language and the final two for R especially.

 ## Lessons learned on performance